Purchase Order: What It Is & How to Create One [+ Template]

 When placing a planned purchase order (PPO), a buyer is estimating the future needs of their company for the item in question by submitting a purchase order in advance.
 Planned purchase orders are usually preferred for long-term contracts where the vendor provides items to the buyer at irregular intervals.

-In this case, details such as the item, price, and payment terms are known, but the quantity is based on an educated guess, and the delivery date is tentative.
+In this case, I’d be sure to detail items such as the item, price, and payment terms, but the quantity is based on an educated guess, and the delivery date is tentative.

 Here’s what a PPO includes: